 What Is a Certified Translation in Canada?

-For a plain-language comparison of the two routes, see our guide: Certified vs. Notarized Translation in Canada — What Is the Difference?
+For a plain-language comparison of the two routes, see our guide: Certified vs. Notarized Translation in Canada, What Is the Difference?

 Why Hamilton Residents & Organizations Need Certified Translation

 Professional Interpreting Canada serves all of these communities from Hamilton.
-Our translators work remotely on digital documents you upload securely, and we deliver certified translations that meet the exacting standards of every major receiving institution.
+Our translators work on digital documents you upload securely, and we deliver certified translations that satisfy the exacting standards of every major receiving institution.
 We also support court interpreting in Hamilton for clients who need language services at both the translation and interpreting stages of a legal matter.

 Documents We Certify Most Often for Hamilton Clients